sim-pez/ClothesManipulator/README.md

   <img src="docs/cloth1.jpg" width="20%"  />
 </p>

-If you want to remove the hood and the zip up from the image, you can ask to our model that will retrieve and image like this:
+You can give an input to our model to remove the hood and the zip up from the image.
+The output will be:

 <p float="left" align="center">
   <img src="docs/cloth2.jpg" width="20%"  />